deepset-ai/haystack-home/content/blog/optimize-rag-with-nvidia-nemo/index.md

 - Retrieval performance:

-To measure the retrieval's success, we can use recall. **Recall** reflects how successful the retrieval operation was, checking how many ground truth documents were retrieved.
+**Recall** reflects how successful the retrieval operation was, checking how many ground truth documents were retrieved.
 Single-hit recall indicates how often at least one relevant document is retrieved within the results, and multi-hit recall measures how often all relevant documents appear in the top results.

 - Reranking performance: